robotics-in-concert/rocon_demos/README.md

 #### Preparation for World Model Database ####

 Postgresql setting for spatial world model in local machine.
-In order to start the cafe demo solution, the database should contain 'Dock', 'Kitchen', 'Table1'~'Table8'.
+In order to start the cafe demo solution, the database should contain 'docking', 'pickup', 'table1'~'table8'.
 Please store the data by following instruction.

 ```
 > sudo apt-get install postgresql python-psycopg2